Banana Blueberry Bread. I know what you’re thinking: “Is it banana bread or is it blueberry bread?”

 - Cream butter, cream cheese, and sugar until light and fluffy.

 - Add bananas, egg, vanilla, and Greek yogurt; mix until smooth.

 - Pour into prepared pan.
 Bake for 20 minutes in brownie pan OR 60—75 minutes in loaf pan, until golden and not doughy in the middle.

-Save up those bananas and get them extra ripe, then add some cream cheese and Greek yogurt to your list so you can make these asap!
+Save up those bananas, get them extra ripe, and then add some cream cheese and Greek yogurt to your list so you can make some banana blueberry bread asap!